 Do I have to attend a school that is part of the PIT-UN network?

 Yes.
 Click here for the list of universities that are members.
+Only applications from students attending schools in the PIT-UN network will be considered.

 Who were the fellows last year?

 Please read the bios of our 2020 fellows here.
+Here are posts from three students reflecting on their experience.

 How will COVID-19 affect the program?